MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/PropertyandCasualtyDataModel/ClaimRevision.md

 # Claim revision in PropertyandCasualtyDataModel(ClaimRevision)

-Captures any updates that happen to the claim incident\.
+Captures any updates that happen to the claim incident.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/FinancialServices/PropertyandCasualtyDataModel/ClaimRevision.cdm.json" target="_blank">GitHub</a>.